norlinhenrik/stackedit/README.md

 # stackedit

 Plan as of June 24, 2025 for writing docs:
-1. Write with stackedit, and use rst syntax for labels and references.
+1. Write example.md with stackedit Use rst syntax for labels and references.

 ```
 .. _my-label:

-# example.md with label in rst format
+# Label demo

 Reference to :ref:`my-label` depends on step 2 below.
 ```